Engel & Völkers

 Upon considering factors such as emotional and financial distress caused to the tenant and the duration of the tenancy contract, the RDSC will take action and provide the tenant with compensation.

-Right to renew or modify contract
+Right to renew or modify the contract

 Protection against illegal lockouts or utility disconnection by landlord